 Voles prefer open areas that are ideal for digging burrows.
 They are herbivorous and will mostly feed on roots, bulbs, and the bark of trees.
 They often chew on tree trunks that are covered with mulch or snow at the bottom.
 The chewing can sometimes be damaging, leading to the death of a tree due to the irregular transfer of nutrients.

 Mice live in secluded areas that are close to a food source.
 They have a habit of biting through stored foods, and it is common to observe chewed food particles in their paths.
 They always leave their droppings around food sources, which is the first sign of an infestation.
 For nesting, you will observe soft house items stashed correctly in a dark area.
 Some mice share nests, and it is possible to have 2-3 families living together.

-Voles and mice have adverse effects around human habitation.
+Voles and mice have adverse effects on human habitation.
 Voles destroy the lawn and will feed on plants in your yard or garden.
 Mice are a health hazard because they carry diseases.
 Their contact with your food supply means possible contamination and spread of diseases.
-To effectively get rid of voles and mice in your surroundings, contact Bamboo Pest Control.
+To effectively get rid of voles and mice in your surroundings, contact Bamboo Servicing.

 “ Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium dolore mque laudantium, totam rem ape riam, eaque ipsa quae ab illo invent ore veritatis et quasi architecto beatae vitae dicta sunt explicabo.”